How many points does your credit score drop when a lender looks at your credit report?

 - Hard inquiries occur when a lender checks your credit report because of an application for goods or services, so they may affect your credit score.

 - Soft inquiries are usually initiated by others, like companies making promotional offers of credit or your lender conducting periodic reviews of your existing credit accounts.
 Soft inquiries also occur when you check your own credit report or when you use credit monitoring services from companies like Experian.
-These inquiries do not impact your credit score.
+These inquiries do not impact your credit scores.

 What about when you are shopping for a loan?